linode/docs/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections.md

 1. As an example, below is a basic site configuration which works with the `http` block given above:

     {{< note >}}
-This `server { }` block makes your site available over IPv4 and IPv6 but *only* over HTTPS-you will have no HTTP access.
+This `server` block makes your site available over IPv4 and IPv6 but *only* over HTTPS-you will have no HTTP access.
 You will also need to type `https://` into the browser to access your site.
 This is only a starting step, you likely wouldn't want to use this configuration without HSTS or redirecting HTTP requests to port 443.
 We'll get to those in part 4 of this series.
 {{< /note >}}

     {{< file-excerpt "/etc/nginx/conf.d/example.com.conf" nginx >}}